 Placement in such programs is competitive and therefore cannot be guaranteed and in some situations, students might experience delays or cancellations.
 In any case, students must take initiative to create and organize a study abroad plan themselves in accordance with the IMES Regulations (IMES StuPO 2016) to ensure that the complete 30 ECTS from their studies abroad will be accredited at TU Berlin to earn the single degree.

-Once the recognition of the foreign credits is complete, the Master Thesis can be written under supervison at Faculty VII.
+Once the recognition of the foreign credits is complete, the Master Thesis can be written under supervision at Faculty VII.

 The University of Twente is one of the leading technical universities in Europe.
 Its special focus is on the development of technology and its impact on people and society.
 UT students are always challenged to look beyond the boundaries of their own field and establish links with other disciplines.
 This multidisciplinary approach encourages scientific and social innovation and reflects the entrepreneurial spirit of the university.
+The Master Thesis is completed during the final semester at UT.
 The Univesity of Twente charges student fees.
 Further Infos about the degree program can be found here.
 There are 30 study seats for this track.

 SGH is the premiere economics and management university of Poland, and among the best in Europe.
 According to the Eduniversal ranking, SGH is one of the three top business schools in Eastern Europe.
 SGH maintains AMBA, CEEMAN, and PKA Accreditations.
 Double degree students from TU Berlin will advance their skills with a broad scope of modern and dynamic management courses in their first semester, and conduct research and write their master thesis in the second semester.
 Further information about the degree program can be found here.
 There are 10 study seats for this track.